Unsigned-Long/eKalibr/readme.md

 + Calibration using a circular grid pattern. `eKalibr` includes a precise circular grid pattern recognition pipeline, capable of directly extracting patterns from raw event streams.
 + It is open-source and free of charge.
 Any organization, as long as it complies with the `eKalibr` open-source license, can freely use `eKalibr` for secondary development without restrictions.
-+ Currently, `eKalibr` supports intrinsic calibration of event cameras.
-In the future, I will extend `eKalibr` to support multi-event-camera and event-IMU (event-inertial) spatiotemporal calibration.
++ Currently, `eKalibr` supports intrinsic calibration and spatiotemporal (extrinsic and time offset) calibration for event cameras.
+In the future, I will extend `eKalibr` to support event-IMU (event-inertial) spatiotemporal calibration.
 Stay tuned!

 For more details, please refer to our article :point_down::